 When a person is hit from behind, the vehicle they are in accelerates forward rapidly.
 As the seat of the vehicle pushes forward, the occupant’s head often snaps back, as few drivers and passengers rest their heads against the headrest.

 After the head initially snaps back, it can also snap forward again as the vehicle comes to rest.
 This unnatural “whipping” motion in the neck–in either direction–can result in the spinal injury known as whiplash.

-While many stories have been described victims of rear-end collisions faking or exaggerating a whiplash injury to collect insurance money, for anyone who has suffered from whiplash, the injury is far from superficial.
+While many stories have described victims of rear-end collisions faking or exaggerating a whiplash injury to collect insurance money, for anyone who has suffered from whiplash, the injury is far from superficial.